Aksine/personal-website/blog/content/posts/Intel-iGPU-passthrough-OVMF/index.md

 # Why passthrough an Integrated GPU?

 Why pass an iGPU to a VM ?
-Because i wanted to , duh...
+Because i thought i would it be fun to do so !

-Well in my particular case, i wanted to use the integrated Display/Laptop Displays the outputs for my VM and because i wanted to use all the available screen real estate possible ,while running a headless hypervisor underneath -Proxmox in this case.
+Well, my actual use case is:

+I had multiple laptops as part of my Proxmox Cluster.
+Normally the iGPU framebuffer would just output the Proxmox Console and i thought that was a waste of the display.
+By passing the iGPU to a VM, we can put these integrated displays to better use.

+I've had multiple attempts at doing Intel iGPU passthrough over the years and i've gotten significantly better/consistent at it.
+That's why i decided to write this guide as reference for myself and for others to use it.

+# Overview

+The guide outlines two main parts for setting up Intel iGPU passthrough on Proxmox/KVM:

+**1. File Preparation and OVMF Compilation:**

+  1. Extract required Intel GOP driver and VBT files from BIOS/firmware
+  2. Compile custom OVMF image with these files (via GitHub Actions or manual build)

+**2. System and VM Configuration:**
+  1. Set up host system for PCI passthrough for the iGPU
+  2. Configure the Proxmox VM and QEMU arguments settings for either Q35 or i440fx machine types

 # Prerequisites

 This guide is mostly for Proxmox users and assumes that you have the following other requirements as well:

+### Hardware & Software
-- Intel iGPUs on CPUs from Haswell to CometLake should work this (i've tested with Haswell,Broadwell).
+- Intel iGPUs on CPUs from Haswell to CometLake should be supported with this method (i've tested with Haswell,Broadwell,Skylake and Coffeelake)
-- Proxmox 7.X (I assume Proxmox 8.X should work ,but i have not tested it myself).
-- Access to your UEFI firmware blobs/updates .
+- Intel VT-d being enabled in your UEFI/BIOS settings
+- Proxmox 8.X booted in UEFI/CSM mode (Legacy boot will not work)
-- For the guest operating systems, i've tested Windows 10 and Windows 11.
+- For the guest operating systems, i've tested Windows 10 and Windows 11

+###  Retrieving GOP and VBT files (needed custom OVMF image)
+- Access to your UEFI firmware blobs/updates from your manufacturer.

+  **OR**
+- Download "IntelGopDriver.efi" and "Vbt.bin" based on the architecture of your CPU it from here: https://winraid.level1techs.com/t/efi-lan-bios-intel-gopdriver-modules/33948/2

+### Compiling the custom OVMF image

+- A Linux environment with Podman setup

+  **OR**
-- A linux environment with Podman where you can compile a OVMF image.
+- A github account with which you can use the GitHub actions method that i setup.

 # Guide

-There will be two parts to the guide, the first is preparing the necessary files ,then compiling your own version of OVMF with the Intel GOP (Graphics Output Protocol) driver and VBT (Video BIOS Tables) files.

-The second part describes setting up Proxmox and the virtual machine configuration files and setting intel iGPU direct passthrough or GVT-D

-## vBios ROM override

-### Q35 virtual machines
-For q35 virtual machines download the following vBIOS rom override https://github.com/patmagauran/i915ovmfPkg/releases/tag/V0.2.1.

-I have also had success compiling it myself and will link my compiled here if you want to skip the hassle of doing it: [i915ovmf.rom](i915ovmf.rom).

-Otherwise feel free to compile it yourself from the repository linked, i will not discuss this in the guide as it is not that critical.

-### i440fx virtual machines
-For i440fx virtual machines ,download the following file from : [vbios_gvt_uefi.rom](https://web.archive.org/web/20201020144354/http://120.25.59.132:3000/vbios_gvt_uefi.rom)

-## Extract files and compile OVMF
+## 1. File Preparation and OVMF Compilation

 You can either choose to extract the files yourself from the BIOS files